 Reading-related test stimuli include both authentic (previously published) stimuli and commissioned passages written for the test; literary passages as well as informational passages across a range of content areas (humanities, social science, science) and other topics (practical affairs, human relationships); and single and paired passages.
 These passages are mostly informative/explanatory in text type, with some narratives and occasional arguments; represent a range of text complexity centered on late secondary and early postsecondary bands; and range in length from 40 to 400 standard (six-character) words.
-The range of text complexity test takers experience is determined by associated item content and is not distinctly constrained for.
 Some test takers, depending on performance, may also see non-passage-based items, such as ones involving graphical images.

 Writing-related test stimuli are commissioned passages sampled from a range of content areas (humanities, social science, science) and other topics (practical affairs, human relationships).
 These passages are informative/explanatory in text type; represent a range of text complexity centered on late secondary and early postsecondary bands; and range in length from single sentences to prose passages of up to 350 standard words.

-The range of text complexity test takers experience is determined by associated item content and is not distinctly constrained for.
+The range of text complexity test takers encounter in stimulus content is not distinctly constrained for.
+Instead, that range is determined by associated item content.